joecaro/portfolio/content/client-crm.md

 This is an internal tool I created using Nextjs and MongoDB to help track clients progress during a reporting period.
 The main purpose was to speed up our tracking speed and reduce effort.
 Previously we used excel to track this information, so having a database and tailored UI has sped up the process.

+### Problems:

+- Traking in excel is tedious and takes up valuable support resources in busy reporting periods
+- Creating new excels and updating organization information was unreliable.
+Clients would move spreadsheets, change POCs, etc.

+### Solutions:

+- UI would speed up process by allowing users to quickly scroll through list and update status of client with one click.
+- Stored database allowed for consistent information on clients and gave the ability to update a single source.
+- Allows for seeing quick totals and exporting list to share with others.

 ![Desktop](https://res.cloudinary.com/joecarothers/image/upload/v1650982026/misc/Projects/CRM_Quarterly_iqgzq5.jpg)
 ![Mobile](https://res.cloudinary.com/joecarothers/image/upload/v1651167756/misc/Projects/crm/Screenshot_2022-04-28_134145_h4t4ba.jpg)